|About: Due to their strong hunting instinct, cats are at risk of snake bites or be prey to large constrictor snakes.Symptoms:

 Be careful when handling a cat who has been bitten, they are usually in a lot of pain and may lash out.

 Treatment is aimed at reversing the effects of the venom as well as treating symptoms.
-Your veterinarian will use snake venom test kit to determine the kind of snake that has bitten your cat as well as other tests to evaluate your cat.
-These may include:
+The veterinarian will use snake venom test kit to determine the kind of snake that has bitten your cat as well as other tests to evaluate your cat, which may include:

 This depends on the severity of the emergency and how quickly treatment began.
 The earlier he receives antivenom, the better.
 All cats respond differently to treatment.